 Wild lovebirds eat a variety of seeds (grass seeds), fruits, berries, and vegetation.
 What they eat varies with food availability during different seasons.

 What should I feed my lovebird?

-Wild Lovebirds would eat a great variety of seed types in the wild as different plants come into season.
-Commercial seed mixes may contain from 4 - 10 different kinds of seeds.
-However, they tend to be high in fat and carbohydrates and provide a deficient or imbalanced source of many nutrients if fed as the only source of food that could lead to ill health and potentially shorten the life of your Lovebird.
-The problem is, a lovebird tends to selectively eat only 1 or 2 of its favorite types of seed.
-Millet and sunflower seed is often chosen preferentially.
-Owners will often also offer a millet spray or branch.
-This, of course, is more of the same seed and leads to further malnutrition.
-Honey Sticks are often offered, but once again, they contain more seeds that are stuck together with sugar and honey.
-Molting foods, song foods and conditioning foods are also available.
-These products are simply different combinations of more seeds that really have no particular bearing on the condition they claim to treat.
-Healthy molts, vibrant song and strong condition is achieved with a balanced diet all of the time.
+Wild lovebirds eat a great variety of seed types as different plants come into season.
+Commercial seed mixes generally contain from 4-10 different kinds of seeds and nuts.
+However, these mixes tend to be high in fat and provide a limited or imbalanced source of many nutrients if fed as the only food, which ultimately could lead to ill health and potentially shortened lifespan.
+A lovebird will often selectively eat only 1 or 2 of its favorite types of seed.
+Bird owners commonly offer millet seed, or millet spray/branches, but these seeds are deficient in many nutrients.
+Birds also love honey sticks, but once again, these are simply seeds that are stuck together on a stick with sugar and honey and are similarly nutrient-deficient.
+Molting foods, song foods, and conditioning foods, also available for lovebirds, but are simply different combinations of more seeds that are nutritionally incomplete.
+Healthy molts, disease resistance, and long lifespan are typically achieved in birds fed a balanced diet year-round.

-- Seeds are highly palatable, preferentially sought after but nutritionally they are like giving candy to a child.
-Seeds should only be a small part of a balanced diet but should never be the entire diet.
-Gradually offer fewer seeds and your bird will start eating other foods more.
+Seeds are highly palatable and preferred by birds, but nutritionally they are incomplete, lacking vitamins, minerals, and protein.
+Seeds should only be a very small part of a balanced diet but should never be the entire diet.

 How do I convert my bird to a pelleted diet?